turingschool/curriculum/tutorials/auth/local_authentication.markdown

   route  devise_for :users
 ```

 The `devise` generator creates a migration, user model, user spec, and adds `devise_for :users` to `config/routes.rb`.
-If certain features like the ones listed at the beginning are desired, there may be some changes to make in the model and the migration.
-All of the additional available options are commented out in the generated files, so it's fairly easy to guess which ones to uncomment to enable a desired feature.
+If you want to include some of the additional authintication features, now is
+your chance.
+The available options are commented out in the generated files, namely the migration and the model, so it's fairly easy to guess which ones to add in for a desired feature.

-For instance, if the `confirmable` module is desired so that when the user signs up for a new account an email will be sent containing a link that the user must click before they will be able to sign in, then the following steps should be followed:
+For instance, the `confirmable` feature requires that the user confirms their email address, by clicking a link included in an email sent to the address provided, before they are allowed to sign in.
+To enable the `confirmable` feature:

 1. add `:confirmable` to the list of options following `devise` in `app/models/user.rb`
 2. uncomment the `t.confirmable` line in the migration
 3. uncomment the `t.add_index :users, :confirmation_token, :unique => true` line in the migration

-After the desired configuration changes have been made it's time to `rake db:migrate` the database so that the new `users` table is created.
+After the desired configuration changes have been made it's time to `rake db:migrate` the database and create the new `users` table.

 ### Routes

-As mentioned earlier, when the `devise` generator was run `devise_for :users` was added to the top of the routes file.
+As mentioned earlier, when the `devise` generator was run, `devise_for :users` was added to the top of the routes file.
 This single line adds a whole slew of devise routes (check out `rake routes | grep devise` on the command line).
+[TODO: Might want to explain the important routes or perhaps just the how Devise uses registrations and sessions.
+The first mention of new_user_session_path (a couple paragraphs down) might come out of nowhere otherwise]

 The instructions displayed after the `devise:install` generator was run included a step to specify a `root` route to some action in the application.
 This is necessary, because after Devise successfully authenticates a user it redirects them to the `root` path.
 If we want users to go to `/articles` after signing in then we'd add the following route: